 It’s Not Just Mansfield

-Mansfield’s acceptance of tutelary tyranny is not unique among Neoconservatives.
-Let us return to Michael Ledeen.
+Mansfield’s acceptance of tutelary tyranny is hardly unique among Neoconservatives.
+Let us return to Michael Ledeen, he of total war and campfire fantasies.
 Ledeen is also a fan of Machiavelli, but not the Machiavelli who praised Republican government in his Discourses, nor the subtle Aristotelian Machiavelli I find when I read the Prince.
 Like Mansfield, Ledeen prefers Machiavelli as read by those seeking guidance in dominating others.

 Ledeen’s view of human nature is darkly Hobbesian.
 In his book on Machiavelli, Ledeen argues Frederico Fellini’s The Orchestra Rehearsal provides an important political lesson for us all.
 It certainly supplies an important lesson in understanding Ledeen.
 In the movie a guest conductor arrives, only to be rejected by the musicians who believe they can perform the music better without a conductor.
 The result is chaos, injured musicians and destroyed instruments.
 Finally the conductor is asked to return to restore order and realize a wider vision.
 “Leave us to our own devices” Ledeen writes, “and all hell breaks loose.”
 He concludes